Ethiopia Lodges at a glance

-Gondar Hills Resort is an exceptional property located on the highest peak of Gondar, designed with traditional stonework to compliment the architectural style of the nearby medieval castles.
-There are 78 rooms available, with sweeping French windows offering unrivalled views of the surrounding mountains and private gardens where guests can relax and unwind.
+Gondar Hills Resort is an exceptional property located on a hilltop surrounding the city of Gondar.
+Designed with traditional stonework to compliment the architectural style of the nearby medieval castles, there are 78 rooms available, each with sweeping French windows offering unrivalled views of the surrounding mountains and private gardens where guests can relax and unwind.
 In addition, Gondar Hills Resort has a heated swimming pool, spa, tennis courts and jogging trails.

 The price for a double suite starts at $165/night.